Arms embargoes on Israel since 2023: Israel's main arms suppliers

 Sixty-nine percent of Israel's total arms purchases come from US firms, with 30 percent coming from Germany and 0.9 percent coming from Italy.
 Defense imports from other countries make up 0.1% of the country's total.
 Israel has been supplied with most of its defense equipment that includes bombs that weigh 2,000 pounds by the United States.

 In 2023, Germany's military exports were almost ten times higher than in 2022 after it extended sales to Israel in November 2023.
 Human Rights Watch reported that since 2015, the United Kingdom has given Israel military export licenses worth at least 474 million pounds ($594 million), tanks, ammunition, and components for the F-35 stealth strike fighter that was used in Gaza.

 Sa'ar 6-class corvettes are major assets of the Israeli Navy, having their hulls built by Germany while the primary naval guns are provided by Italy.
 Both countries have imposed arms embargoes of different levels against Israel.

 Arms embargoes

-In its interim ruling in South Africa's genocide case against Israel issued on 26 January 2024, the ICJ found that it is "plausible" that Israel is committing genocide in Gaza and ordered it to take all necessary actions to prevent acts that may constitute constitute genocide towards Palestinians.
+In its interim ruling in South Africa's genocide case against Israel issued on 26 January 2024, the ICJ found that it is "plausible" that Israel is committing genocide in Gaza and ordered it to take all necessary actions to prevent acts that may constitute genocide towards Palestinians.

 This has prompted humanitarian organizations worldwide to press their governments to halt the trade of weapons and military assistance.
 Canada, Spain, Belgium, the Netherlands and Japan suspended arms sales as a result.
 A number of other nations have stated that they will stop buying Israeli weapons.
 In spite of the significant human loss and the Gaza Strip famine, a number of Western countries have continued to provide Israel with lethal weapons.